brunetlab/Papsdorf_etal_2023/README.md

 Script 9 generates the GO-term heatmap

-Script 10 and 11 calculates the lipid droplet peroxisome screen statistics
+Script 10 and 11 calculate the lipid droplet peroxisome screen statistics

 ## Raw data:
 Contains all the raw data that is necessary to run the scripts